2019 ICANN Nominating Committee

 - ICANN and PTI Positions Descriptions

-Please submit applications for the ICANN positions described above through the on-line expression of interest form.
+Please submit applications for the ICANN positions described above through the application portal.

-All applications are confidential and should be received by March 2019 for full consideration.
-Selections will be announced in August 2019.
+All applications are confidential and should be received by 18 March 2019 23:59 UTC for full consideration.
+Selections will be announced by September 2019.
 Successful candidates will take up their positions following ICANN's Annual Meeting in November 2019.

 Individuals selected by the NomCom will have a unique opportunity to work with accomplished colleagues from around the globe to help shape the Internet's technical coordination and policy development.